Claim compensation for a holiday

 - how much compensation you want

-It’s a good idea to send the letter by registered post, so you have proof that the holiday company received it.
+It’s a good idea to send the letter by registered post and keep a copy, so you have proof that the holiday company received it.
+You can also email them - some of them have online forms.
+Keep a copy of what you send.

 If the company makes you an offer that you think is too low, you can ask for more.
 They might come back to you with a higher offer.